 I make installations.
-My interests lie at the intersection of art, architecture, history, and science.
+My interests lie at the interface of art, architecture, history, and science.
 The converging ideas direct the choice of materials and processes.
 Working closely with experts and becoming proficient at new techniques and materials is inherent to each project.

-Jo Ann Fleischhauer 2015
+- Jo Ann Fleischhauer 2018